Learn how to crochet the Back Post Double Crochet Stitch. This crochet stitch goes around the post of another stitch, instead of in the top.

 Stitch

-Regular crochet stitches, like the dc, hdc, etc. are crocheted under the top two loops of the stitch.
+Regular crochet stitches, like the dc, hdc, etc. are crocheted in the top of the stitch.

 A post stitch is crocheted around the post of the stitch.
-Below you will see the post identified with a red yarn needle.
+The post of a stitch is the tall body part.
+Below you will see the post of the next stitch identified with a red yarn needle on the previous row.

-A post stitch is crocheted either from the front, or from the back.
+A post stitch is crocheted either from the front of your work, or from the back of your work.

 It helps to know the terms “front” and “back” refer to where you start your crochet hook.

-Since when you crochet either you will move your hook from front to back or back to front, depending on which stitch you’re crocheting.
+Since when you crochet either you will move your hook from the front of the work to back or from the back of the fabric to front, depending on which stitch you’re crocheting.

 You can also check out how to crochet the Alpine Stitch, which uses the front post treble crochet.